tanisha10101/Goldman-Sachs-Virtual-Engineering-Simulation/README.md

 # Goldman-Sachs-Virtual-Engineering-Simulation

-#Overview
-Your job is to crack as many passwords as possible with available tools (e.g. use Hashcat).
-Here are your Task instructions:
+## Overview

+This repository contains the tasks and findings for the Goldman Sachs Virtual Engineering Simulation.
+The primary objective is to analyze and crack passwords using available tools, understand password protection mechanisms, and propose policy improvements for enhanced security.

+### Task Instructions

+1. **Gain Background Knowledge**
-1. Review the links provided in the additional resources (section 4) below to gain a background understanding of password cracking
+   - Review the links provided in the additional resources section (below) to understand password cracking methods and best practices.

+2. **Crack Passwords**
-2. Try to crack the passwords provided in the 'password dump' file below using available tools
+   - Utilize tools such as Hashcat to attempt cracking the passwords provided in the `password_dump` file.

-3. Assess the 5 questions in the task instructions below in relation to the passwords provided (type of hashing algorithm, level of protection, possible controls that could be implemented, password policy, changes in policy)

-4. Draft an email/memo briefly explaining your findings in relation to controls used by the organization and your proposed uplifts.
-We recommend spending about 1.5 hours on this task and keeping it at 1 page in length.

-#Certifcate of completion
+3. **Assess Password Security**
+   - Analyze the following aspects of the passwords:
+     - Type of hashing algorithm used
+     - Level of protection offered by the hashing algorithm
+     - Possible security controls to strengthen the system
+     - Current password policies
+     - Suggested changes to improve the password policy

+4. **Draft Findings**
+   - Prepare a one-page email/memo summarizing:
+     - The vulnerabilities identified
+     - Proposed security enhancements
+     - Controls the organization should implement for better password protection
+   - Keep this memo concise, aiming to complete it within 1.5 hours.

+### Certificate of Completion